zendframework/zf2-documentation/docs/languages/en/modules/zend.stdlib.hydrator.strategy.rst

 Writing custom strategies
 -------------------------

-As usual, this is not really a very useful example, but will give you a good point how to start with writing your own strategies and where to use them.
+As usual, this is not really a very useful example, but will give you a good point about how to start with writing your own strategies and where to use them.
 This strategy simply transform the value for the defined key to rot13 on ``extract()`` and back on ``hydrate()``: